-Consistent with the principles of opportunity, accountability and integrity, Macquarie Bank adopts a business strategy focused on the medium-term with the following key aspects:
+Consistent with the principles of opportunity, accountability and integrity, Macquarie adopts a business strategy focused on the medium-term with the following key aspects:

-• Risk management approach.
+- Risk management approach.
 Adopting a conservative approach to risk management underpinned by a sound risk culture.
-Macquarie Bank's robust risk management framework and risk culture is embedded across all Bank Group entities.

-- Strong balance sheet.
+Macquarie's robust risk management framework and risk culture is embedded across all Operating and Central Service Groups. - Strong balance sheet.
 Maintaining a strong and conservative balance sheet.
-This is consistent with Macquarie Bank's longstanding policy of holding a level of capital which supports its business and managing its capital base ahead of ordinary business requirements.
-Macquarie Bank remains well funded, with diversified funding sources, including deposits, and continues to pursue its strategy of diversifying funding sources by growing its deposit base and accessing different funding markets. - Business mix.
-Conducting a mix of annuity-style and markets facing businesses that deliver solid returns in a range of market conditions.
-Macquarie Bank has dynamically developed its annuity-style businesses, providing steady returns to the business and its shareholders, and stability to clients. - Diversification.
-Operating a diversified set of businesses across different locations and service offerings: asset finance, lending, banking, and risk and capital solutions across debt, equity and commodities.
-Macquarie Bank offers a range of services to government, institutional, corporate and retail clients.
-This diversity mitigates concentration risk and provides resilience to Macquarie Bank. - Proven expertise.
-Utilizing proven deep expertise has allowed Macquarie Bank to establish leading market positions as a global specialist in sectors including resources and commodities, energy and financial institutions. - Adjacencies.
+This is consistent with Macquarie's longstanding policy of holding a level of capital which supports its business and managing its capital base ahead of ordinary business requirements.
+Macquarie remains well funded, with diversified funding sources including deposits, and continues to pursue its strategy of diversifying funding sources by growing its deposit base and accessing different funding markets. - Business mix.
+Conducting a mix of annuity-style and markets-facing businesses that deliver solid returns in a range of market conditions.
+Macquarie has progressively developed its annuity-style businesses, providing steady returns to the business and our shareholders, and stability to clients.

+- Diversification.
+Operating a diversified set of businesses across different locations and service offerings: asset management and finance, banking, advisory and risk and capital solutions across debt, equity and commodities.
+Macquarie offers a range of services to government, institutional, corporate and retail clients.
+This diversity mitigates the impact of any concentration risk and provides resilience to Macquarie. - Proven expertise.
+Utilizing proven deep expertise has allowed Macquarie to establish leading market positions as a global specialist in sectors including renewables, infrastructure, resources and commodities, energy, financial institutions and real estate.
+This is coupled with a deep knowledge of Asia-Pacific financial markets. - Adjacencies.
 Expanding progressively by pursuing adjacencies through organic opportunities and selective acquisitions.
-These include products and geographies adjacent to Macquarie Bank's established areas of expertise, which results in sustainable evolutionary growth. - Pursuit of growth opportunities.
+These include products and geographies adjacent to Macquarie's established areas of expertise, which results in sustainable evolutionary growth. - Pursuit of growth opportunities.
 Targeting continued evolution and growth through innovation.
-Macquarie Bank starts with knowledge and skill, and encourages ingenuity and entrepreneurial spirit coupled with accountability.
+Macquarie starts with knowledge and skill, and encourages ingenuity and entrepreneurial spirit coupled with accountability.
 Ideas for new businesses are typically generated in the Operating Groups.
 Additionally, there are no specific businesses, markets, or regions in which Macquarie's strategy demands it operates.
 This means it retains operational flexibility and can adapt the portfolio mix to changing market conditions within the boundaries of the Risk Appetite Statement ("RAS") approved by the Board.